-Introduction to the Oregon State University Honors College
+The Oregon State University Honors College

-The Honors College Features:
+The Honors College features:

 • A tight-knit community of engaged students, faculty, and staff